Congo Free State: Death toll

 A reduction of the population of the Congo is noted by all who have compared the country at the beginning of Leopold's control with the beginning of Belgian state rule in 1908, but estimates of the death toll vary considerably.
 Estimates of some contemporary observers suggest that the population decreased by half during this period.
-According to Edmund D. Morel, the Congo Free State counted "20 million souls".
+According to Morel, the Congo Free State counted "20 million souls".
 Hence, Mark Twain mentioned the number of ten million deaths.
 According to Irish diplomat Roger Casement, this depopulation had four main causes: "indiscriminate war", starvation, reduction of births, and disease.
 Sleeping sickness was also a major cause of fatality at the time.
 Opponents of Leopold's rule stated, however, that the administration itself was to be considered responsible for the spreading of the epidemic.

 In the absence of a census providing even an initial idea of the size of population of the region at the inception of the Congo Free State (the first was taken in 1924), it is impossible to quantify population changes in the period.
 Despite this, Forbath in 1977 claimed the loss was at least five million.
 Adam Hochschild and Jan Vansina note 10 million.
 Hochschild cites several recent independent lines of investigation, by anthropologist Jan Vansina and others, that examine local sources (police records, religious records, oral traditions, genealogies, personal diaries), which generally agree with the assessment of the 1919 Belgian government commission: roughly half the population perished during the Free State period.
 Since the first official census by the Belgian authorities in 1924 put the population at about 10 million, these various approaches suggest a rough estimate of a total of 10 million dead.